 As we have always done, each development we design and build is looked at on its own merits.
 There is no standard layout or design and this approach also applies to sustainability.
 As technology evolves, so do our homes.
 The way in which we live is constantly changing and Acorn’s innovative thinking ensures we can respond in a proactive way.

 A fabric-first approach…

 We start by maximising the performance of the building envelope and then look at ways to further improve the building’s sustainability.
-High-performance double and triple glazing are the norm across all Acorn projects.
-Where possible, ground and air source heat pumps, MVHR systems, PV panels and solar thermal converters are used for efficient heating of our homes.
+High-performance double and triple glazing are the norm across all Acorn new build projects.
+Where possible, ground and air source heat pumps, MVHR systems, PV panels and solar thermal converters are used for the efficient heating of our homes.

 Where possible, smart technology systems are fitted to assist with energy-saving and electric car charging points are installed.
 We also consider rainwater harvesting strategies along with sustainable urban drainage (SuDs).

 Many of our schemes involve re-using existing buildings.
 The environmental benefits of repairing, refurbishing and saving buildings from demolition are huge, minimising disruption to the local community, reducing pollution and ensuring the best use of natural resources.

 Using existing buildings rather than demolishing and building new structures preserves their embodied energy, decreasing primary energy use and, therefore CO2 emissions.